slamora/brackets-wiki/Simple-"Hello-World"-extension.md

     //KeyBindingManager.addBinding(MY_COMMAND_ID, "Ctrl-Alt-H");
     // (Note: "Ctrl" is automatically mapped to "Cmd" on Mac)

-    // For dynamic menu item labels, you can change the command name like this:
+    // For dynamic menu item labels, you can change the command name at any time:
     //CommandManager.get(MY_COMMAND_ID).setName("Goodbye!");

 });
 ```

+**Looking for more detailed information?** Check out [[How to write extensions]], or look up the above APIs in the Brackets source code for complete docs.